schwa/GeometryLite2D/README.md

 ## TODO

-Clean up all the difference absoluteTolerence values.
+Clean up all the different absoluteTolerence values.